Chord symbols

 )

-You can customise the scale for extensions and modifiers via Extension/Modifier scaling (as a proportion of the overall chord symbol size), and their vertical position via Extension/Modifier vertical offset (expressed in spaces).
+You can customize the scale for extensions and modifiers via Extension/Modifier scaling (as a proportion of the overall chord symbol size), and their vertical position via Extension/Modifier vertical offset (expressed in spaces).

 Here are some example of how chords are rendered with different settings: